artenax/fractal/README.md

 ### Beta version

-The current beta version is 5.beta1 (released May 16th 2023).
+The current beta version is 5.beta2 (released August 17th 2023).

 It is available as a Flatpak on Flathub Beta.